trainingchampion/saicide/README.md

 <div align="center">

-**SAI IDE V3** — Build.
+**SAI IDE** — Build.
 Ship.
 Scale.

-Made with ❤️ for developers who build the future.
+Made with ❤️ by SSLabs for developers who build the future.

 </div>